George Whaley (actor): Directing

 Whaley directed many plays, including Brecht's Mother Courage and Her Children, John Derum's adaptation of C. J. Dennis's More than a Sentimental Bloke, David Williamson's The Perfectionist and Harold Pinter's Old Times.

 He co-founded Theatre ACT (Canberra), was founding Director of University Theatre at University of Melbourne, and Resident Director at Sydney's Old Tote Theatre.

 He was also a noted TV director.
 He wrote and directed the miniseries The Harp in the South and its sequel Poor Man's Orange, as well as the film Dad and Dave: On Our Selection.
 He directed the film Dancing, produced by David Elfick, which was shown at the Melbourne International Film Festival in 1980.
 He also directed children's programs such as More Winners and Clowning Around.

-Whaley undertook a tremendous amount of groundbreaking work with Indigenous actors, including David Gulpilil, Jack Charles, Ivan Sen, Warwick Thornton and Erica Glynn.
+Whaley worked extensively with Indigenous actors, including David Gulpilil, Jack Charles, Ivan Sen, Warwick Thornton and Erica Glynn.

 Whaley was responsible for discovering actor Geoffrey Rush, casting him in his first stage role, Waiting for Godot in 1979, and in his first film role, Dad and Dave: On Our Selection in 1995.

 He also worked as writer, adaptor, producer, fight director, set designer and designer.